matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **Kubernetes**

 - Containers start much faster than virtual machines and use fewer resources, because each container does not have its own instance of the operating system.

 ![Containers](gcp-img/gcp-containers.png "Containers")

 - Process is an instance of a running program.
 - A Container starts as quickly as a new process.
-Much quicker than boot up entire OS.
+- Much quicker than boot up entire OS.
-- In Containers we are virtualizing the operating system ratner than the hardware.
+- In Containers, we are virtualizing the operating system rather than the hardware.
 - Orchestrate many containers, on many hosts.
 - Scale them, rolluot new version of them, rollback to old version when things go wrong.